Draw and letter with our Sketch nib in a Classic Pump Pen. If you like to draw quickly with a flexible durable nib, this is a great pen for you.

 - Use other nibs - see the list below

-- Large capacity cartridge - draw all day and don't worry about running out
+- Large capacity reservoir - draw all day and don't worry about running out

 - Screw-on cap and body prevent leakage